danthepunman/catalog/README.md

 ## Installation:

 - Clone the app from Github
-- If you have the default pip from Ubuntu, it is faulty.
-You need remove it with 'sudo apt-get purge python-pip' and install a new pip with 'sudo easy_install -U pip' [Reference](https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1306991/comments/34)
+- From the commandline while in the apps root directory 'contains setup.py and manage.py' run the requirements.py file.
-- From the commandline while in the apps root directory (contains setup.py and manage.py) run the requirements.py file.
+    - ~$ sudo python requirements.py
-    - ~$ python requirements.py
+- If you get an error 'ImportError: cannot import name IncompleteRead', you may need to remove pip with 'sudo apt-get purge python-pip' and install a new pip with 'sudo easy_install -U pip' [Reference](https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1306991/comments/34) I get the error with the vagrant setup but not on codeanywhere python container
 - From the commandline while in the same directory run the setup.py file:
     - ~$ python manage.py setup start_here
 - At the prompts: